csci5117f25/project-2-low-expectations-1/README.md

 Primevue - Used for components, charts, and icons

 Google Cloud Speech to API - Speech to text for notes

-* Library or service name: description of use
-* ...

 **If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that